Pineapler/VirtualOrc/README.md

 - Install BepInEx and run the game at least once to generate the mod folders.
 - Add an environment variable `ORC_MASSAGE_DIR` which points to your game installation directory.
-- You will need to provide your own copy of `Assembly-CSharp.dll` from the game's files.
-    1. Locate the DLL: `ORC_MASSAGE_DIR/OrcMassage_Data/Managed/Assembly-CSharp.dll`
-    2. Copy it to `VirtualOrc/Libs/`

 # Build and install

 If you are using Jetbrains Rider, there is a run configuration called "Package and run".